 Longer lives mean people reaching retirement age don’t switch off, they just focus on different things.
 Making the most of this freedom involves calculated financial decisions.

-According to a recent ABS study, Australia is one of just six countries where both men and women can expect to live till they’re 80.
-But instead of extending retirement, demographic change has changed retirement.
+According to a recent Australian Bureau of Statistics study, Australia is one of just six countries where both men and women can expect to live until they’re 80, but instead of extending retirement, demographic change has changed retirement.

-Perpetual specialises in financial planning for executives, high net worth individuals and business owners.
-“If you’ve spent your whole career making decisions and enjoying the thrill of the chase, you’re not going to stop running the day after your 60th,” says Anthony.
+Perpetual specialises in financial advice for professionals, business owners, successful individuals and families.
+“If you’ve spent your whole career making decisions, you’re not going to stop running the day after your 60th,” says Anthony.
 “These people don’t have an off switch – they just focus on different things.”

 SOUNDING BOARD - WHAT DO I DO WITH MY TIME?